SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/deploy/deploy/README.md

 7. Find all values for **DOCKER_ACCOUNT** and replace all with your docker account/repository.

 8. Navigate to **Kyma Console** --> **Your Namespace** --> **Configuration** --> **Secrets**.
 Copy the       connectivity service secret name.
-Find all values for **CONNECTIVITY_SERVICE_SECRET** and replace all with your connectivity secret name.
+Find all values for **CONNECTIVITY_SECRET** and replace all with your connectivity secret name.

 9. Find all values for **RELEASE_NAME** and replace all with your Helm Chart's release name.
 This can be any name of your choice.